-That the un-audited annual accounts of the JV / WOS have been adopted and ratified by the Board of the Indian Party. c.
+■ That the un-audited annual accounts of the JV / WOS have been adopted and ratified by the Board of the Indian Party. c.
 7 The above exemption from filing the APR based on unaudited balance sheet will not be available in respect of JV/WOS in a country / jurisdiction which is either under the observation of the Financial Action Task Force (FATF) or in respect of which enhanced due diligence is recommended by FATF or any other country / jurisdiction as prescribed by Reserve Bank of India.

-INVESTMENTS-OVERSEAS DIRECT INVESTMENTS Obligation of IP/RI
+INVESTMENTS-OVERSEAS DIRECT INVESTMENTS-Obligation of IP/RI (FLA)

-Part of Annual compliance like APR.

-- Annual Return on Foreign Liabilities and Assets - Excel based return to be sent via email by 15th July of every year. (there's another date of Sept, are you complying?)
+- Part of Annual compliance like APR. - Annual Return on Foreign Liabilities and Assets - E-filing by 15th July of every year at https://flair.rbi.org.in/fla/ (there's another date of Sept, are you complying?)

-PROFIT & LOSS ACCOUNT - EXPORTS
+PROFIT & LOSS ACCOUNT- EXPORTS